 South Africa – Early Childhood Development & Infant Care

-Join a meaningful early childhood development program set on a farm within a Big Five Game Reserve, just an hour from Johannesburg.
-Volunteers contribute to two key initiatives: supporting local daycare centers and caring for infants at the Baby Safe House.
-Through structured activities, you will help children develop essential motor skills, engage in creative play, and help improve learning environments.
-This project also offers a hands-on training center for caregivers, ensuring sustainable impact within the local community.
+Take part in a rewarding, grassroots early childhood development program located on a farm within a Big Five Game Reserve, just an hour from Johannesburg.
+Volunteers play a vital role in two main areas: assisting at local daycare centers and providing care for infants at the Baby Safe House.
+You’ll engage in structured activities that help children build motor skills, foster creativity, and enhance their learning environments.

 Program Highlights:

-• Work closely with 22 daycare centers, positively affecting over 2,000 children.
+• Work closely with 22 daycare centers, positively impacting over 2,000 children.

 • Assist in early childhood development by teaching basic motor skills, games, and creative activities.

-• Support the Baby Safe House by providing essential care, including feeding, changing, and stimulating babies.
+• Support a local Baby Safe House by providing essential care, including feeding, changing, and stimulating babies.

 • Take part in community-building projects, such as creating teaching materials and improving daycare facilities.